matomatical/memograph/tutorial/README.md

 (see [ebisu](https://fasiha.github.io/post/ebisu/)).

-At any time, you can inspect the 'Bayesian status' of your deck with the command `mg -s`.
+At any time, you can inspect the 'Bayesian status' of your deck with the command `mg status`.
 You will see a histogram of the expected probability of recall at that moment according to the Bayesian memory model's estimates of the half-life of your memory for each card.

 ```
-$ mg -s de.digits.mg
+$ mg status
 ** welcome **
 probability of recall histogram:
 [  0%,   5%] (0)